 CHILD TAX CREDIT

-People who have not filed for taxes because of their income level and have not filed for a stimulus check using the non-filer portal can use our below poster/handout for information on how to get tax credits for their children.
-Please consider posting the two pages next to each other at a food pantry, homeless shelter, or other locations that could be helpful.
+People who have not filed for taxes because of their income level and have not filed for a stimulus check using the non-filer portal can use our below posters/handouts for information on how to get tax credits for their children.
+Please consider posting one of the documents below and/or making one of them available as a handout at locations such as a food pantry, homeless shelter, or other locations where the info would be helpful

 Child Tax Credit PPT: PPT first seminar CSSP 2021